 There is a very important reason why we exclusively sell linen fabrics produced in Europe.
-In this blog post we’ll be discussing linen fabric in detail, and in particular why European Linen is so special.
+In this blog post, we’ll be discussing the source of linen fabric in detail, and in particular why European Linen is so special.

 Throughout Carlos’s career working in Portugal, he has learnt how to distinguish quality.
 From the very source of the fibre through to the finished product.
 This is the very reason why he only imports the highest quality linen fabric from Europe.
 A finished product is defined by its craftsmanship and quality, if any of the two are missing you have a sub-par finish.

-So, here’s what sets European linen apart from the rest, and why Provincial Fabric House has the highest quality linen fabric available on the market.
+So, here’s what sets European linen apart from the rest, where linen is produced and why Provincial Fabric House has the highest quality linen fabric available on the market.

-Linen, produced from Flax, is grown all over the world.
-However, European Linen comes from Flax grown in a wide coastal band of Western Europe stretching from France through to Belgium and the Netherlands.
+So, you may be wondering how and where is linen produced?
+Linen is produced from Flax, and is grown all over the world.
+However, European linen fabric comes from Flax grown in a wide coastal band of Western Europe stretching from France through to Belgium and the Netherlands.

-European linen cultivation cannot be relocated or replicated due to a unique combination of European environmental factors; a natural damp ocean climate, flax’s low thermal density, and a rich soil.
-These unique climactic conditions produce long, strong fibres which allow the flax to reach up to 1 meter in height.
+European linen cultivation cannot be relocated or replicated due to a unique combination of European environmental factors; a natural damp ocean climate, flax’s low thermal density, and rich soil.
+These unique climatic conditions produce long, strong fibres which allow the flax to reach up to 1 meter in height.

-There are linen/flax producers in other parts of the world which are characterized by different climactic conditions which are not as favorable to the growth of flax fibres.
-For example, flax plants that are grown in the North Africa, where the climactic conditions are dry and hot, produce a shorter fibre.
+There are linen/flax producers in other parts of the world which are characterised by different climatic conditions which are not as favourable to the growth of flax fibres.
+For example, flax plants that are grown in North Africa, where the climactic conditions are dry and hot, produce a shorter fibre.
 When these fibres are processed into fabrics or twines they have a tendency to break at lower thresholds leading some to a poorer quality finished product.